wisp-forest/docs/docs/numismatic-overhaul/home.md

 `numismatic-overhaul:the_bourgeoisie`

 ### Villager Trades
-Numismatic by default changes all villagers to use coins instead of Emeralds when trading.
-Despite this Emeralds are still useful for a handful of vanilla things (for example building a Beacon or activating one).
+By all villagers use coins instead of Emeralds when trading.
+Despite this Emeralds are still useful for a handful of vanilla things, for example building or activating a Beacon.

 If you do not want villagers to use Emeralds instead of coins, you can simply set the "Enable Villager Trading" option to false in the [config file](#configuration).